fitbenchmarking/fitbenchmarking/docs/source/users/algorithms/trust_region.rst

 The subproblem to be solved at each iteration in order to find the step length is :math:`\min_p m_k(p)`, subject to :math:`\|p\| \leq \Delta_k`.
 [Nocedal]_

-To select all minimizers in fitbenchmarking that use a trsut region approach, use the algorithm type ``trust_region``.
+To select all minimizers in fitbenchmarking that use a trust region approach, use the algorithm type ``trust_region``.

 .. _levenberg_marquardt: